Brighton and Rottingdean Seashore Electric Railway

 The Brighton and Rottingdean Seashore Electric Railway was a unique coastline railway in Brighton, England, that ran through the shallow coastal waters of the English Channel between 1896 and 1901.
 It was designed by Magnus Volk to extend his Volk's Electric Railway from its terminus in Paston Place to the village of Rottingdean and avoid difficult terrain.
 While the railway was popular and carried tens of thousands of passengers, it was ultimately abandoned to make room for new sea defences, and Volk was unable to raise the funds to construct a replacement.

 Background and construction

 Magnus Volk, its owner, designer and engineer, had already been successful with the more conventional Volk's Electric Railway, which had then not been extended east of Paston Place.
-With unfavourable geography in that area, Volk decided to construct a line through the surf from a pier at Paston Place to one at Rottingdean.
-This was also home to Volk's Seaplane Station which was used by his son George Herbert Volk.
+With 100 ft sea-cliffs blocking the route eastwards, Volk decided to construct a line through the surf from a pier at Paston Place to one at Rottingdean.

-The railway itself consisted of two parallel gauge tracks, billed as gauge, the measurement between the outermost rails.
-The tracks were laid on concrete sleepers mortised into the bedrock.
-The single car used on the railway was a 45 by 22 ft pier-like building which stood on four 23 ft-long legs.
-The car weighed 45 LT and was propelled by two vertically mounted General Electric 25 hp electric motors operating through shafts to worm drives on two of the four bogies.
-Rod-operated brakes were fitted to the other two bogies.
-The controls were on the upper promenade deck (the railed enclosure surrounding the skylight of the passenger saloon).
-Although originally intended to be powered by accumulators, electricity was supplied by two overhead lines suspended alongside the tracks; initially only one wire had been used, with an earth return through the rails (or the sea itself at high tide).
-The power station, beneath the pier at Rottingdean, was equipped with a 100 hp steam engine from William Sissons and Co. of Gloucester driving a 50 kW dynamo at 500 volts.
-It was officially named Pioneer, but many called it Daddy Long-Legs.
-Due to regulations then in place, a qualified sea captain was on board at all times, and the car was provided with lifeboats and other safety measures.